 I don’t like to google search related website on the Internet.
 We can prove that smoking isn’t dangerous with the thinking that “it is on the Internet.”
 I prefer using sites that focus only on research studies and have content reviewed and commented on by people of equal knowledge.
 In in cases below, I have embedded a link for you to read.
 I use the National Institutes of Health, The Center for Disease Control and the National Library of Medicine.
 They are not “facts” but the results of lengthy and diligent research fixated on discovery that can be repeated or followed up on by intelligent people.
 The steps they take are repeatable, and all the known constraints and assumptions are spelled out.
 The authors are also open to being wrong.

-There exists a powerful group of naysayers who think this conversation remains moot since some people are born more physically talented than others.
+There exists a powerful group of naysayers in fitness who think this conversation remains moot since some people are born more physically talented than others.
 To them, I quote Leyk and associates at the German Sport University in Cologne.
 “Aging is a biological process that can be considerably speeded up of slowed down by multiple lifestyle-related factors.”